 One of the most commonly used op amp is the 411 op amp, an eight pin integrated circuit (or chip, or IC) whose pin-out is shown below.
 The convention for this type of integrated circuit package is that pin 1 is marked by a dot, or by a mark at the top of the chip.
 Pin numbers then increase in the counter-clockwise direction.
 A full spec sheet can be found at the Texas Instruments web site.
 The image below is from the National Semiconductor (their website no longer exists - I assume they were bought by Texas Instruments) data sheet.

 When shown in a schematic diagram the V+ (or +Vcc) and V- (or -Vcc) connections are usually not shown, however they are very important as they supply power to the chip.
 You may ignore the two connections labeled "offset null", we will probably not be use them in this course.
 This chip can be treated as ideal for the circuits in this course -- the gain is about 200,000 and the input resistance is about 1012 Ω, both large enough to be considered infinite.
 There are some non-idealities you may notice, though we will usually ignore them when doing analysis of the circuit.
 The most obvious shortcoming of the circuit is that the output cannot go above +Vcc or below -Vcc (in fact it can only come within a few volts of those limits - see spec on "Output Voltage Swing").
 When the output reaches these limits the op amp is said to be saturated.
 Also the output of the op amp can only change at about 15·106 volts/second.
 While this seems fast you may see this effect at high frequencies in some of your circuits.

-The breadboards and signal generators are in the cabinets behind where the elevator is located; the capacitors, comparators, op-amps and resistors are in the cabinets that are on the wall at the back of the classroom portion of room 310.
+The breadboards and signal generators are in the cabinets at the back of the room; the capacitors, comparators, op-amps and resistors are in the cabinets that are on the wall at the back of the classroom portion of room 246.

 As you are performing the lab, refer to the instructions for the report to make sure that you are recording all necessary information.